ursulahackett/ursulahackett.github.io/content/authors/admin/_index.md

 Dr Ursula Hackett is Reader in Politics at Royal Holloway, University of London.
 In the academic year 2023-4 she was a British Academy Mid-Career Fellow.

 Her award-winning book, *America's Voucher Politics: How Elites Learned to Hide the State* is out with Cambridge University Press.
-She has published her research in journals such as *Perspectives on Politics*, *Policy Studies Journal*, *Studies in American Political Development*, *Electoral Studies", *Presidential Studies Quarterly*, and *Politics and Religion*.
+She has published her research in journals such as *Perspectives on Politics*, *Policy Studies Journal*, *Studies in American Political Development*, *Electoral Studies*, *Presidential Studies Quarterly*, and *Politics and Religion*.

 [More about me →](/about/)